paperli/paperli.github.io/privacy_mocap.md

 I may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 I will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately after they are posted on this page.

+## Analytics & Usage Data ##
+We use TelemetryDeck to collect anonymous usage statistics to improve the app.
+TelemetryDeck is privacy-first and GDPR compliant.
+No personal information or user identifiers are collected.
+All data is fully anonymous.
+[Learn more](https://telemetrydeck.com/privacy)

 ## Contact Us ##

 If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me.